Non-epileptic seizures and functional (dissociative) seizures

 Someone has a disability if they have "a physical or mental impairment which has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities".

-The Equality Act does not include a list of every disability covered.
-Although epilepsy is listed as a physical disability, dissociative seizures is not listed.
 To be protected by the Equality Act you need to show that you meet the definition above.

 - FND Action – raises awareness of Functional neurological disorder (FND) and Non-epileptic attack disorder (NEAD).
+Provides support across the UK

-- Counselling Directory – to find a counsellor or therapist in your area.
+- Counselling Directory – find a counsellor or therapist in your area.
 Your GP or specialist may also refer you for counselling or psychotherapy.

 - British Association for Counselling and Psychotherapy – The professional association for members of the counselling professions in the UK and have a register of trained therapists.